Merl Reagle: Other appearances

 In the late 1960s and early 1970s Reagle was a member of a psychedelic rock band, Greylock Mansion.
 He played the organ, sang the lead vocals, and was also the band's main songwriter.
 Greylock Mansion released two singles in its active period but never got a full album deal.
 All of its recordings were released in 2016 by an underground label, Lysergic Sound Distributors.
 (Reagle died during the album's production.)
 In 2023, television producer Scott Carter debuted a recording of one of Reagle's unreleased songs, "Calliopes and Clowns", on WGCU.

-On November 16, 2008, Reagle was a "special guest voice" on the The Simpsons episode "Homer and Lisa Exchange Cross Words".
+On November 16, 2008, Reagle was a "special guest voice" on The Simpsons episode "Homer and Lisa Exchange Cross Words".
 In the episode, which features a New York Times crossword, a cartoon version of Reagle appears together with Shortz, and Lisa Simpson discovers messages embedded in both the clues and the puzzle, which Reagle constructed and Shortz edited.
 The actual crossword appearing that day in the Times had the embedded messages.

 Reagle also was featured on CNN, the Today show, Nightline, Oprah, and National Public Radio.
 In 2013, the Washington Post featured an online interview in its "The Fold" feature.